skymankarfield/faars-documentation/README.md

 High Level details of fAARS can be found in the PDF document [http://hdl.handle.net/10402/era.25362], specifically in Chapter 3 "Design and Implementation of fAARS".

 Also, I am pleased to announce that our work fAARS has been accepted to be presented in the 11th edition of the conference ICEC2012 (International Conference on Entertainment Computing - http://icec2012.org/).
 Since this is a private environment, I can share this paper here with you.
-Attached to this message you can find a copy of the paper, which describes the characteristics and capabilities of the fAARS platform and how it was used to develop two different games, in a summarized version of only 14 pages.
+A copy of this paper called [faars_published_paper.pdf] can be found in this repository, which describes the characteristics and capabilities of the fAARS platform and how it was used to develop two different games, in a summarized version of only 14 pages.
 In this paper, specifically in section 3.2, you can also find high level instructions on how to create and play a game in fAARS.

 ## Game >> Game-Instance >> Game-Group/Game-Object data types
 Although Game and Game-Instance can be considered a data type in the context of fAARS, operations, actions and events can only be performed over/by Game-Group/Game-Object data types.